 Here are some of my neighborhood highlights:

 Grandmont Rosedale is a 2.5 mile neighborhood district on the West Side of Detroit (put into perspective, downtown Detroit is just over 2 miles).
 Comprised of five smaller neighborhoods, Grandmont Rosedale is one of the city’s most vibrant areas with a development corporation, great restaurants like Sweet Potato Sensation, a new co-working space and Detroit’s oldest community theatre group.

-Palmer Woods, Sherwood Forest, Green Acres, the Detroit Golf Club & the University District all surround Palmer Park, a 296-acre park designed by Frederick Olmsted Law in the 1800s (yes, the Olmstead of NYC’s Central Park).
+Palmer Woods, Sherwood Forest, Green Acres, the Detroit Golf Club & the University District all surround Palmer Park, a 296-acre park designed by Frederick Law Olmsted in the 1800s (yes, the Olmstead of NYC’s Central Park).
 Take time to explore the historic homes, which include a Frank Lloyd Wright, a Bishop’s house and the home of famous piano makers the Grinnell’s.
-Drive a little further on and around West Outer Drive and you’ll see the former homes of Aretha Franklin, Marvin Gaye, Stevie Wonder and Barry Gordon.
+Drive a little further on and around West Outer Drive and you’ll see the former homes of Aretha Franklin, Marvin Gaye, Stevie Wonder and Berry Gordon.
 If you get hungry, check out Baker’s Keyboard Lounge, Motor City Soul Food, La Dolche Vita or brand new Kuzzo’s Chicken & Waffles.